laszewski/hugo/content/publication/las-16-virtcluster/index.md

 publication_types = ["1"]
 abstract = ""
 selected = "false"
-publication = "*Proceedings of the XSEDE16 Conference on Diversity,Big Data, and Science at Scale*" doi = "10.1145/2949550.2949555"
+publication = "*Proceedings of the XSEDE16 Conference on Diversity, Big Data, and Science at Scale*" doi = "10.1145/2949550.2949555"
 +++